 adminPasswd Specifies the server's administrator password.
-This can be requested for some special actions in the the maintenance page. serverType Possible values: public local Specifies whether yours is a public or local server.
+This can be serverType Possible values: public local page. serverType Possible values: public local Specifies whether yours is a public or local server.
+On the Possible values: public local Specifies whether yours is a public or local server.
+On the Specifies whether yours is a nublic or local server () in the specifies whether yours is a public of local server.
 On the basis of this setting, the game engine will automatically choose the right IMAGESFOLDER for the loaded game (make sure you used IMAGESFOLDER_PUBLIC and IMAGESFOLDER_LOCAL).
 If it's a local server, the game's HTMLCOUNTER tag will be ignored.
 Default setting is public (standard behaviour) savingDir Folder to be used for saving game profiles and hall-of-fame files.
 By default this setting is (blank), so the base DimensioneX system folder will be used.
 Set it just in case you want to save game profiles into an alternate folder.
 Please use normal slashes "/" on Windows systems Notice: If you are using mySQL db (see below), the game profiles will be saved in it and this setting will be ignored. msgRefreshRate Number of seconds between refreshes of the chat window.
 Zero means "no refresh".
-Default value is 5 seconds navigatorUrl URL of the navigator DimensioneX servlet you specify it if automatic detection in your DimensioneX installation fails. dbdriver Java class of the JDBC driver for accessing the game profiles database.
-Default is: com.mysql.jdbc.Driver dbhost Host running a mySQL database for game profiles Default is (none).
-Usually you specify localhost dbport Not used yet, but it will be in future releases.
+Default value is 5 seconds navigatorUrl URL of the navigator DimensioneX servlet vou specify it if automatic detection in your DimensioneX installation fails dbdriver Iava class of the IDBC driver for accessing the game nrofiles database Default is: com mysal idbe Driver dbhost Host running a mySOL database for game profiles Default is (none) Usually you specify localhost dbport Not used yet, but it will be in future releases.
 It is the port at which the database service is accessible.
-Leave blank for standard port. dbname Name of the database which holds the game profiles. dbuser User ID capable of USAGE (SELECT, INSERT, UPDATE, DELETE) and CREATE TABLE on the specified database. dbpass Password of the above user
+Leave blank for standard port dbname Name of the database which holds the game profiles. dbuser User ID canable of USAGE (SELECT, INSERT, UPDATE) DELETE) and CREATE TABLE on the specified database. dbpass Password of the above user

-^{}Note: The pipe sign (|) is used here to separate possible values but should not be typed in the configuration file.
+Note: The pipe sign (|) is used here to separate possible values but should not be typed in the configuration file.